PedroMagar/MISA-I/README.md

 		- 1: If the CPU has a cache, it will always write changes to memory.
 		- 0: If the CPU has a cache, it will only write changes to memory on cache line retirement.
 	- FENCE: (default 0)
-		- 1: CPU will only invalidates instruction cache, effectively working as FENCE.I.
+		- 1: CPU will only invalidate instruction cache, effectively working as FENCE.I.
 		- 0: FENCE instruction will invalidate instruction cache and retire data cache when called.
 	- Vector: (default 0)
 		- 1: CPU will enter in vector mode.
 		- 0: CPU will operate normally.
 - Vector Mode:
 	- Will replace the upper 4 registers with vector registers (size to be informed in CPUID)
-	- RRR F --> VV RR: Where 'RR' is the operator and will be any of the upper register file (r7-r4 or r15-r12) while 'VV' will be the vector register file which ranges from v3 through v0.
+	- RRR F --> VV RR: Where 'RR' is the operator and will be any of the upper register files (r7-r4 or r15-r12) while 'VV' will be the vector register file which ranges from v3 through v0.
 	- RRR ---> RV F: Where 'F' will define if operation is on register file (0) or on the vector registers (1), 'RV' will hold the address of register that the operation must be over.
 	- Limitations:
-		- AND, OR and XOR will only work over vector registers.
+		- AND, OR and XOR will only work over the vector registers.
 		- SMEM, APC and JAL will stay unchanged and operate on the original register name, this way it's possible to keep the control flow working without consuming addresses available to vector operations.
-		> Branch (BEQz/BGEz) is under review as a valid operation over vector register file.
+		> Branch (BEQz/BGEz) is under review as a valid operation over the vector register file.
 - Immediate: Value read from instruction memory.
 - RRR F:
 	- RRR: holds the operand register address, all changes will be applied to it.
 	- F = 0: This will make the operator have the most significant bit of its address been the inverse the operand
 	- F = 1: This will make the operator be the register before the operand (operand_addr -1)
 	- If the instruction does not have a function bit 'F', it will operate solely on operand or assume F=0.
-- Sleep will start as soon as a value is written on the 'Sleep' register.
+- Sleep will stop on an interruption signal, this can be achieved by an interruption pin or interruption timer.
+- Flex Memory: A small amount (64/128/256 Bytes) of memory that can be used as a cache or as independent memory.
+- Split Core is a wild concept where the CPU will start operating 2 PC and executing two flows, the idea is if the CPU has Flex Memory, it could execute a sub-program entirely in it's Flex Memory while keeping working on the main program in the primary Thread.
 - RST: Can be used as an escape command to run the CPU in a new architecture.

 ## Instructions